Unlisted Brand • Sea Buckthorn Oil • Skincare - Face

 Ok I bought Life-flo oil and there is no spot for it, but it's just pure Sea Buckthorn so I'll share my experience with it here.

 Update: I think I jumped the gun last time.
 I was using a lot of other products in the past and tried it again as a moisturizer after using only a cleanser that I think works...its hard to know for sure.
 I also get bumps everywhere and I can't even be sure what causes what anymore.
 But I do feel this does moisturize and the color disappears.
 It feels good on my skin and then I noticed it heals skin faster than lavender oil.
 But this is moisturizing, where lavender is a little astringent, so this is super helpful with dry skin.
-I'm going to try argan oil again, but just wanted to say that I did try again without other things and I was MUCH happier with the result.
+I just wanted to say that I did try again without other things and I was MUCH happier with the result.
+The only problems are that my husband hates the smell, worse than sulfur, but this doesn't bother me.
+And that at first, when you put it on other than looking orange, it kind of accentuates the redness and bumps and so I'm very temped to pick at them but trying hard not to.
+Once it sinks in/over night, it's not like that at all.

 Age: 30-35 Skin: Sensitive, Fair-Medium Hair: Black, Medium Eyes: Brown